prymitive/karma/docs/ACLs.md

 - `scope:filters` - list of matcher filters evaluated when checking if this ACL should be applied to given silence.
 Those filters can be used to enforce ACL rules only to some silences and are compared against silence matchers.
+  All filters must be matching for given silence for ACL rule to be applied.
   Syntax:

   ```YAML